 connect

-Connect is our flagship programme, bringing together primary school children with their older neighbours in retirement homes.
+Connect was our flagship programme, bringing together primary school children with their older neighbours in retirement homes.
 Children and older people attend monthly workshops where they learn about themselves and each other and take part in creative projects together.

 social action